tethysplatform/scipy-2024-tethys-tutorial/README.md

 Content will be drawn from the [Bokeh Integration Tutorial](https://docs.tethysplatform.org/en/stable/tutorials/bokeh.html)
 - Introduction (10 min.)
   - Demo the notebooks that will be converted (pre-existing)
 - Integrate Bokeh Notebook into Tethys App (45 min.)
 - Break (10 min.)
-- Add Panel to App (40 min.)
+- Add Panel to App (30 min.)
   - Introduce Panel/Panel Notebook
   - Integrate Panel dashboard into Tethys app
+- Wrap-up and Questions (10 min.)